-Frequently experience application crashes, blue screen errors or sudden reboot problems?
+Frequently experience application crashes, blue screen errors, or sudden reboot problems?
 For every crash, a memory dump file will be generated by Windows, which can be analyzed using a debugger in order to determine the root cause of the crash.

 Run WhoCrashed and click the Analyze button.
+It analyzes the

 This is also a Professional version of WhoCrashed available, which can be purchased if you need to use this software in a commercial environment.
 The professional edition of WhoCrashed also allows analysis of crashdumps on remote drives and computers on the network and offers more detailed analysis.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!